ravigithub09/HTML5/README.md

       </p>

   4. <b>canvas</b><br/>
      Canvas is a tag of HTML which is newly introduced in HTML5.
 It is used to draw the images on the fly.
-It can be used for visual images, rendering graphs, game graphics.         <br/>
+It can be used for visual images, rendering graphs, game graphics.
+Mostly in canvas we do coding in .js file only         <br/>
      <b> Example:</b> Canvas example:</br>
      <p align="center">
      <img src="https://github.com/ravigithub09/HTML5/blob/master/canvas%20ex.PNG" width="500" height="200" title="canvas">